Klodd/OOWR/README.md

 ### More issues with libdc1394
 Sometimes opencv won't find libdc1394, because homebrew can't find the headers.
-In that case run: brew install /homebrew/science/opencv --with-ffmpeg --without-quicktime -v 2>&1 and make sure the configure log says it has found libDC1394.
+In that case run:
+<pre>brew install /homebrew/science/opencv --with-ffmpeg --without-quicktime -v 2>&1</pre>
+and make sure the configure log says it has found libDC1394.
 If it hasn't, solve your $PATH issues.
 [One way of doing this is here.](https://github.com/bpinto/oh-my-fish)

 # Usage instructions